-Jeep® Badge of Honor is a brand engagement platform for enthusiasts of off-roading adventures.
-The product helps with discovering new trails and engaging Jeep owners in a growing community.
-Currently, the app has over 17k ratings with an average rating of 4.8 and 22k active monthly users.
+Jeep Badge of Honor is a mobile-first engagement platform designed to encourage repeat off-road participation through progress, identity, and community.
+Currently, the app has over 19k ratings with an average rating of 4.8 and 22k active monthly users.
 It allows for brand engagement in the form of gamification and ordering hard badges to be displayed on one's vehicle.
 The tangible element of the experience connects to the real-life off-roading adventure and drives excitement among Jeep owners.

 Solution:

-• Create clear direction for scaling the product.
+• Create a clear direction for scaling the product.

 When I joined the Badge of Honor, the basis of the design system were established.
 I worked on redesigning pages and components by using the existing system elements and adding new ones.
 All stages of ideation required keeping design heuristics front of mind.
 On top of that, I focused on presenting the information needed for the user in a way that brings them the most value from perusing each page.
 Below are the main principles I was always mindful of during ideation.